navee042/AUTO-WT-TOOL/README.md

 USAGE:

-1.Copy the code into a Python file, e.g., sql_injection_scanner.py.

-2.Install the required dependencies.
+1.1.
+Clone the repository or copy the code into your local environment.

+2. Install the required dependencies as mentioned in the Prerequisites section.

 3.Open a terminal or command prompt and navigate to the directory where the Python file is located.

-4.Run the code using the command streamlit run sql_injection_scanner.py.
+4.Run the code using the following command:

+streamlit run <filename>.py

+Replace `<filename>.py` with the name of the Python file where you have saved the code.

 5.A browser window should open with the Streamlit app running.